eurekasfray/mono/README.md

 # Assets

-Assets are the things that are need to bring the idea and story to life as an animation.

-**Assets:** `DwarfStarWars/Assets` (*root folder*): This is the assets folder, also known as the source folder.
+`DwarfStarWars/Assets/` (*root folder*): This is the assets folder, also known as the source folder.
 It is called the 'Assets' folder because it used to store all the things needed to bring the idea and story to life as an animation.
 These assets are the ingredients needed to make the final version of the animation.
 Put them all in once pace.

 ```
 DwarfStarWars/